Margin and leverage Trading Support

 4. Order-aware margining

-Some CFD or Spread Bet markets benefit from orders-aware margining, which means that placing a stop loss order on an open position will reduce the margin required to maintain that position.
+Some CFD or Spread Bet markets benefit from orders-aware margining, which means that placing a stop loss order on an open position may reduce the margin required to maintain that position.
 Information on whether a market includes orders aware margining can be found within the market information sheet, however this can only be utilised on the first initial step margin

 When placing a stop, the margin requirement is calculated based on the distance the stop is away from the current price, and you can use the margin calculator in platform to view the margin that is applicable for the trade you wish to set up.